 South Eastern Hampshire CCG is responsible for commissioning healthcare services to meet the needs of local people.
 This includes:

-- Urgent and emergency care, including 111, Accident and Emergency (A&E) and ambulance services
+- Urgent and emergency care, including NHS 111, Accident and Emergency (A&E) and ambulance services

 - Out of hours primary medical services

 - Elective (planned) hospital care, such as hip replacement surgery, hernia repairs and day surgery

 - Community health services, such as community nursing, physiotherapy, podiatry, speech and language therapy and continence services

 - Maternity and new-born services (excluding neonatal intensive care)

 - Children and young people's health services, such as community child health, therapists, acute care, child and adolescent emotional health and wellbeing

 - Mental health services (including psychological therapies)

 - NHS continuing healthcare for people with ongoing healthcare needs

 We fund individual funding requests but they are handled by NHS South Commissioning Support Unit (CSU) on our behalf.
 More information is available on the CSU website.